-At any time while you are creating your game, you might want to see how it looks when you build and run it outside of the editor as a standalone or web player.
+At any time while you are creating your game, you might want to see how it looks when you build and run it outside of the editor as a standalone.
 This section will explain how to access the Build Settings and how to create different builds of your games.

 File->Build Settings… is the menu item to access the Build Settings window.
 It pops up an editable list of the scenes that will be included when you build your game.

 The first time you view this window in a project, it will appear blank.
 If you build your game while this list is blank, only the currently open scene will be included in the build.
 If you want to quickly build a test player with only one scene file, just build a player with a blank scene list.

 It is easy to add scene files to the list for multi-scene builds.
 There are two ways to add them.
 The first way is to click the Add Open Scenes button.
 You will see the currently open scenes appear in the list.
 The second way to add scene files is to drag them from the Project View to the list.

 At this point, notice that each of your scenes has a different index value.
 Scene 0 is the first scene that will be loaded when you build the game.
 When you want to load a new scene, use Application.LoadLevel() inside your scripts.

 If you’ve added more than one scene file and want to rearrange them, simply click and drag the scenes on the list above or below others until you have them in the desired order.